qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 |checkbox| Allows
 :ref:`features in-place modification <processing_inplace_edit>`
-of line and polygon features with M enabled
+of point, line and polygon features with M enabled

 .. note:: Depending on the input geometry attributes and the filters used, the resultant geometries created by this algorithm may no